 GENDERACTION sent the WP6 outputs to the representatives of the Global network of UNESCO Chairs on Gender and the OECD's Gender Initiative and its Directorate for Science, Technology and Innovation.
 The GENDERACTION team also took part in the UNESCO Open Science consultation and used policy brief on gender in open science and open innovation developed within WP5.
+Members of the GENDERACTION Advisory Board on Gender in International Cooperation in Science, Technology and Innovation included, for example, Inés Sanchéz de Madariaga, UNESCO Chair on Gender Equality Policies in Science, Elizabeth Pollitzer from Portia, which organises Gender Summits in the world's regions, and Martina

-Members of the GENDERACTION Advisory Board on Gender in International Cooperation in Science, Technology and Innovation included, for example, Inés Sanchéz de Madariaga, UNESCO Chair on Gender Equality Policies in Science, Elizabeth Pollitzer from Portia, which organises Gender Summits in the world's regions, and Martina Hartl, head of the Strategic Forum for International Scientific and Technological Cooperation (SFIC), who shared WP6 outputs with members of this important body.
+60 https://genderaction.eu/policy-advice/gender-dimension-in-sti-international-cooperation/.
+Hartl, head of the Strategic Forum for International Scientific and Technological Cooperation (SFIC), who shared WP6 outputs with members of this important body.

-After the start of the sister project GenderSTI in 2020, a research project on gender equality in science, technology, and innovation in dialogue with third countries, we shared our experiences with their representatives and ensured follow-up to the work and findings achieved in GENDERACTION WP6.
+After the start of the sister project GenderSTI in 2020, a research project on gender equality in science, technology, and innovation in dialogue with third countries, we shared our experiences with their representatives and ensured follow-up to the work and findings achieved in GENDERAC-TION WP6.
 GENDERACTION also managed to form ties with European projects focused on science diplomacy.
-In June 2020 GENDERACTION participated in consultations and a workshop focused on the further development of the UNESCO Open science recommendations.
+In June 2020 GENDERACTION participated in a workshop focused on the further development of the UNESCO Open science recommendations.